History of anatomy: 17th century

-Modern Anatomy
+Modern anatomy

 18th century

 Until the middle of the 18th century, there was a quota of ten cadavers for each the Royal College of Physicians and the Company of Barber Surgeons, the only two groups permitted to perform dissections.
 During the first half of the 18th century, William Cheselden challenged the Company of Barber Surgeon's exclusive rights on dissections.
 He was the first to hold regular anatomy lectures and demonstrations.
 He also wrote The Anatomy of the Humane Body, a student handbook of anatomy.

-In 1752, the rapid growth of medical schools in England and the pressing demand for cadavers led to the passage of the Murder Act.
-This allowed medical schools in England to legally dissect bodies of executed murderers for anatomical education and research and also aimed to prevent murder.
+The rapid growth of medical schools in England and resulting demand for cadavers led to a shortage of bodies.
+In 1752, this growth led to the passage of the Murder Act, which allowed medical schools in England to legally dissect bodies of executed murderers for anatomical education and research.
 To further increase the supply of cadavers, the government increased the number of crimes in which hanging was a punishment.
 Although the number of cadavers increased, it was still not enough to meet the demand of anatomical and medical training.

-Since few bodies were voluntarily donated for dissection, criminals that were hanged for murder were dissected.
-However, there was a shortage of bodies that could not accommodate the high demand of bodies.
-To cope with shortages of cadavers and the rise in medical students during the 17th and 18th centuries, body-snatching and even anatomy murder were practiced to obtain cadavers.
+As a result, body-snatching and even anatomy murder were practiced to obtain cadavers.
 'Body snatching' was the act of sneaking into a graveyard, digging up a corpse and using it for study.
 Men known as 'resurrectionists' emerged as outside parties, who would steal corpses for a living and sell the bodies to anatomy schools.
 The leading London anatomist John Hunter paid for a regular supply of corpses for his anatomy school.
-During the 17th and 18th centuries, the perception of dissections had evolved into a form of capital punishment.
-Dissections were considered a dishonor.
-The corpse was mutilated and not suitable for a funeral.
 By the end of the 18th century, many European countries had passed legislation similar to the Murder Act in England to meet the demand of fresh cadavers and to reduce crime.
 Countries allowed institutions to use unclaimed bodies of paupers, prison inmates, and people in psychiatric and charitable hospitals for dissection.
-Unfortunately, the lack of bodies available for dissection and the controversial air that surrounded anatomy in the late 17th century and early 18th century caused a halt in progress that is evident by the lack of updates made to anatomical texts of the time between editions.
+Unfortunately, the lack of bodies available for dissection and controversial perception of anatomy in the late 17th century and early 18th century caused a halt in progress that is evident by the lack of updates made to anatomical texts of the time between editions.
 Additionally, most of the investigations into anatomy were aimed at developing the knowledge of physiology and surgery.
 Naturally this meant that a close examination of the more detailed aspects of anatomy that could advance anatomical knowledge was not a priority.